Big Four (debutantes)

-Chicago's Big Four were a quartet of debutantes in the Chicago social scene during World War I, described as "the four most attractive and socially desirable young women in Chicago."
+The Big Four were a quartet of debutantes in the Chicago social scene during World War I who viewed themselves as "the four most attractive and socially desirable young women in Chicago."
+The quartet consisted of Ginevra King, Edith Cummings, Courtney Letts, and Margaret Carry.
+The Big Four—a name they coined and bestowed upon themselves—were the preeminent socialites of their era, and each wore a rose-gold pinkie ring with phrase, "The Big Four 1914," engraved on the inner band.

 Background

-Each of the "Four" was born around the turn of the century and came from a wealthy family in the Chicago area.
+Each of the Big Four was born around the turn of the century and came from a wealthy family in the Chicago area.
+Raised in luxury on their family's sprawling estates in Lake Forest, the quartet enjoyed carefree lives consisting of polo, tennis, country-club flirtations and private-school feuds.
+Due to the immense wealth of their respective families, the Chicago press chronicled their mundane social activities, and newspaper columnists feted the young women as the city's most desirable debutantes.

 In the summer of 1914, these friends began referring to themselves as "The Big Four", even getting rings engraved with "The Big Four 1914".
-They attended parties and played tennis together.
+They went to dances and house parties together, and they were seen as a foursome on the golf links and tennis courts at Onwentsia.
 They were "so legendary for their beauty that they were known by that designation for the rest of their lives."

+Members

 Ginevra King

 Ginevra King (November 30, 1898 – December 13, 1980), daughter of Chicago financier Charles King, is best known for her romantic relationship with, and being a muse for, F. Scott Fitzgerald.
 She was the inspiration for the character of Daisy Buchanan in The Great Gatsby.
 King married twice, to William Mitchell and John T. Pirie Jr.